 You can manipulate different aspects of an overall project using the Arrangement track, Tempo track, and Transposition track.
-You can also add a movie, then access the Movie track to view video frames and synchronize them with musical events.
+You can also Add a movie to your project in GarageBand on Mac, then access the Movie track to view video frames and synchronize them with musical events.
 You can control the overall project volume using the master track.

 Learn to play guitar or piano

 You can learn to play your guitar or keyboard using the lessons included with GarageBand.
 Play a lesson and watch the teacher’s instruction along with music notation, chord symbols, and animated fingerings.
 You can repeat sections you want to practice, slow down the lesson to learn a difficult part, and change the mix of instruments.
 You can also play along, and get feedback on how you played.
 Basic Lessons get you started, and Artist Lessons feature songs taught by the artists themselves.

 When you finish your project, you can share it to the Music app, to iCloud, or to SoundCloud; share it using AirDrop or using Mail Drop; export it to disk, or burn it to a CD.